-Located in the Printing and Press Building next to Disch-Falk Field in East Campus, the Press has an on-site warehouse, and the lobby is open for sales during normal business hours.
+Located in the Printing and Press Building next to Disch-Falk Field in East Campus, The University of Texas Press has an on-site warehouse, and the lobby is open for sales during normal business hours.

 For more information, please see the UT Press Web site (http://utpress.utexas.edu).